Confessions of a Cholera Girl

 (19:12 – 19:24)

 And then after that, they raised it like 10 meters or something.
 Just so hopefully when another storm surge occurred that it would not be able to hit them.
-So, when you look at those buildings, those are not basement windows.
+So when you look at those buildings, those aren’t basement windows.

 (19:24 – 19:27)